Dedicated And Skilled Defense Against Homicide Charges

 Attorney Clarissa Fernandez Pratt has practiced for over 10 years and has tried over 75 jury cases in that time.
-She represents clients on charges of violent offenses throughout San Antonio and Bexar County, as well as Zapata.
+She represents clients on charges of violent offenses throughout San Antonio and Bexar County, as well as throughout Texas.
 Clarissa is a dedicated professional who gives each client the one-on-one service they deserve while fiercely defending their legal rights.

 Understanding Homicide Charges

 There are more homicide charges under Texas law than most people think.
 Each offense has its own set of unique elements that the prosecution must prove.
 The main charges include: